TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

 Perfect!
-The `Golang` template engine is interpreting our `payload` succesfully!
+The `Golang` template engine is interpreting our `payload` successfully!

 Next, we attempt to `extract` internal data: